What Is Inventory Days on Hand (DOH)? How to Calculate and Improve It

 Is Inventory Days on Hand the Same as Days Sales in Inventory?

-Understanding the Inventory Days on Hand Calculation
+How to Calculate Inventory Days on Hand

 Breaking Down the DOH Formula

-The formula for Inventory Days on Hand is as follows:
+The formula for inventory days on hand is as follows:

 DOH = (Average Inventory Value / COGS) * 365